Spiral Staircase Treads

 Beside wood tones, there are modern industrial or urban looks you can create through the selection of steel, aluminum, or galvanized steel.
 Steel and aluminum can be custom finished to any color you desire.
 Or you can choose to order them unfinished and apply your own custom paint job.
 These custom finished or painted metal elements are the perfect pairings for urban chic apartments with unique personality.

-Galvanized steel has a great rugged, aged look once the galvanization has weathered into a battleship gray.
+For metal stair treads, galvanized steel has a great rugged, aged look once the galvanization has weathered into a battleship gray.
 Making it great for seaside settings.
 However, galvanized treads can be painted too, after the weathering process.

-Indoor and Outdoor Needs
+Indoor and Outdoor Stair Tread Needs

 It’s important to realize that some materials are not as suitable for outdoor applications due to their decreased ability to resist corrosion and rot.
 Those woods above listed as outdoor wood options are categorized that way because they resist moisture and warping when exposed to the elements.
 That’s why woods like cedar are frequently used for decking.
 So if you want an outdoor wood accent for tread covers, stick to those above three options.